carmonalab/.github/profile/README.md

 we develop and apply computational methods to understand how our immune system responds to cancer and to identify new therapeutic targets and biomarkers.

-We are part of the [Department of Oncology](https://www.unil.ch/dof/carmona), Ludwig Institute for Cancer Research of the University of Lausanne, and the [Swiss Institute of Bioinformatics](https://www.sib.swiss/carmona-santiago).
+We are part of the Ludwig Institute for Cancer Research, [Department of Oncology](https://www.unil.ch/dof/carmona) of the University of Lausanne, and the [Swiss Institute of Bioinformatics](https://www.sib.swiss/carmona-santiago).
 Our lab is located at the new [Agora Cancer Research Center](https://agora-cancer.ch/) in beautiful Lausanne, Switzerland.

 <p align="center">